GDPR and security in day-to-day work — onboarding for clinic staff

 - A colleague says she received a strange email "from you"

-- You discover that a record has been changed without you remembering having done it
+- You discover that a record has been changed and you don't remember doing it

 - A service user mentions that they have seen their own record somewhere it shouldn't be